Fishing report, Dec. 5: Salmon are getting to the lakes

 Pacific Ocean, bays and beaches: Large swells have kept most sport boats in ports along the South Coast.

 The swell has also churned up sediment inside of Coos Bay and has made catching rockfish inside the bay difficult.
-Anglers have been reporting decent surp perch fishing up on Horsfall Beach, and along Bullards Stare Park beach in Bandon.
+Anglers have been reporting decent surf perch fishing up on Horsfall Beach, and from the beach at Bullards Beach State Park in Bandon.

 Area shellfish: Sport crabbing reopened in the ocean last Saturday, Dec.
 1. Boaters crabbing up in Coos Bay reported decent crabbing from the jetties up to Clam island.
 Dock crabbers in Charleston and Empire are catching big red rock crab along with a few legal Dungeness crab.
 The fresh water from recent rains is starting to affect the crabbing in the lower bay near Bandon.
 A few Dungeness crab are still being caught, but the next good rain event should slow things down.